itz10pankaj/Git-Shield/README.md

 ## ➡️ Make a Commit

-When you try to commit, Git Wall will check the staged files and block the commit if any blocked files are included.
+When you try to commit, Git Shield will check the staged files and block the commit if any blocked files are included.

 ```bash
 git add .